Hot spring: History

-Hot springs have been enjoyed by humans for thousands of years.
+Hot springs have been enjoyed by humans for millennia.
 Even macaques are known to have extended their northern range into Japan by making use of hot springs to protect themselves from cold stress.
 Hot spring baths (onsen) have been in use in Japan for at least two thousand years, traditionally for cleanliness and relaxation, but increasingly for their therapeutic value.
 In the Homeric Age of Greece (ca. 1000 BCE), baths were primarily for hygiene, but by the time of Hippocrates (ca. 460 BCE), hot springs were credited with healing power.
 The popularity of hot springs has fluctuated over the centuries since, but they are now popular around the world.
 In 2023 the Global Wellness Institute, a wellness industry study, estimated the global earnings of the 31,200 hot springs establishments to be over $62 billion USD.

 Therapeutic uses

 Because of both the folklore and the claimed medical value attributed to some hot springs, they are often popular tourist destinations, and locations for rehabilitation clinics for those with disabilities.
 However, the scientific basis for therapeutic bathing in hot springs is uncertain.
 Hot bath therapy for lead poisoning was common and reportedly highly successful in the 18th and 19th centuries, and may have been due to diuresis (increased production of urine) from sitting in hot water, which increased excretion of lead; better food and isolation from lead sources; and increased intake of calcium and iron.
 Significant improvement in patients with rheumatoid arthritis and ankylosing spondylitis have been reported in studies of spa therapy, but these studies have methodological problems, such as the obvious impracticality of placebo-controlled studies (in which a patient does not know if they are receiving the therapy).
 As a result, the therapeutic effectiveness of hot spring therapy remains uncertain.